a-Fig/a-Fig/README.md

 - 👋 Hi, I’m Tyler
 - 👀 I’m interested in crypto
 - 🌱 I’m currently writing code in Solidity, Python, and C++
-- 💞️ I’m looking to collaborate on DAOs or DAPPs
 - 📫 You can email me on at tylerd2474@gmail.com

 <!---